by Dr. Lawrence Wilson

 The answer is that one can teach and punish a child without judging or holding resentment.
 One can simply say that a rule was broken (without saying that the behavior was “bad”) and therefore a time-out or punishment is warranted.
 This is punishment without judging.

 If a parent holds a grudge against the child for the child’s behavior or words, this is not correct and the parent needs to practice forgiveness to release the judgment about the child’s action or words.

 7. Is there some act or sin so horrendous that it cannot be forgiven?
-The Catholic Church, we believe, has unforgivable sins.
-However, at another level we believe that all sins can and are forgiven by God.
+Some religions say there are unforgivable sins.
+However, we believe that all sins can and are forgiven by God.

 8. Is holding on to revulsion about a crime or incident different from being unforgiving?
 Yes.
 It is perfectly okay to dislike or even revile certain behaviors.
 However, this should not cause an emotional and a glandular reaction in the body.